apache/doris/docs/en/docs/get-starting/quick-start.md

 3. `mysql --ssl-mode=REQUIRED -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connections.

-4.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection and verify the validity of the server's identity by specifying the CA certificate。
+4.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection and verify the validity of the server's identity by specifying the CA certificate.

-5.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection, two-way ssl。
+5.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection, two-way ssl.

 >Note:
->`--ssl-mode` parameter is introduced by mysql5.7.11 version, please refer to [here](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-connp-props-security.html) for mysql client version lower than this version。
+>`--ssl-mode` parameter is introduced by mysql5.7.11 version, please refer to [here](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-connp-props-security.html) for mysql client version lower than this version.

 Doris needs a key certificate file to verify the SSL encrypted connection.
 The default key certificate file is located at `Doris/fe/mysql_ssl_default_certificate/`.
-For the generation of the key certificate file, please refer to [Key Certificate Configuration](../admin-manual/certificate.md)。
+For the generation of the key certificate file, please refer to [Key Certificate Configuration](../admin-manual/certificate.md).

 #### Stop FE